* Senate passes budget plan that could pave the way for tax cuts

 Hopes of tax cuts have helped the market rally, as companies expect the move to lift economic growth and inflation.

-Seven of the 11 major S&P indexes were higher, led by a 0.89 percent gain in the financial index.
+Seven of the 11 major S&P were higher, led by a 0.81 percent gain in the financial index as bank stocks rose, tracking a jump in U.S. Treasury yields.

-PayPal's 4.8 percent rise after upbeat earnings also lifted the tech stocks.
+PayPal's 5.6 percent rise on upbeat earnings also helped a rebound in tech stocks.

-General Electric shares slipped 3.18 percent after the industrial conglomerate reported a profit miss and slashed its earnings forecast.
+General Electric shares tanked about 3.71 percent after the industrial conglomerate reported a profit miss and slashed its earnings forecast.

-Celgene slumped more than 10 percent after the company decided to abandon testing a drug to treat Crohn's disease.
+Celgene dipped about 10 percent after the company said it would abandon testing a drug to treat Crohn's disease.